 GeneCards Summary for CCNH Gene

 CCNH (Cyclin H) is a Protein Coding gene.
-Among its related pathways are Disease and GPCR Pathway.
-GO annotations related to this gene include protein kinase binding and RNA polymerase II carboxy-terminal domain kinase activity.
+Diseases associated with CCNH include Capillary Malformation-Arteriovenous Malformation 1 and Basal Cell Carcinoma, Multiple.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and DNA-dependent ATPase activity.
+An important paralog of this gene is CCNT1.

 Regulates CDK7, the catalytic subunit of the CDK-activating kinase (CAK) enzymatic complex.
 CAK activates the cyclin-associated kinases CDK1, CDK2, CDK4 and CDK6 by threonine phosphorylation.
 CAK complexed to the core-TFIIH basal transcription factor activates RNA polymerase II by serine phosphorylation of the repetitive C-terminal domain (CTD) of its large subunit (POLR2A), allowing its escape from the promoter and elongation of the transcripts.
 Involved in cell cycle control and in RNA transcription by RNA polymerase II.
 Its expression and activity are constant throughout the cell cycle.